Gasiro/Vam05/README.md

 ## ⚠️ This page is still under construction.
 Please do not use it for actual builds.
 <img width="3732" height="2100" alt="DO1050918 2" src="https://github.com/user-attachments/assets/ac98bf8f-1d58-41b1-a64f-01a2dfb9e0e6" />

-### Step 1 - Install the light pipe (light guide post) on the top case.
+### Step 1 - Install the light guide column on the top case.

 ### Step 2 - Prepare the bottom case:
-1. Install the daughterboard + cable, and fasten with M2 screws (use the black hex key).
+1. Install the C5 daughterboard + JST-SH cable, and fasten with 4 gold M2 screws (use the black hex key).
-2. Install the battery power switch.
-3. Install the waterproof plug / silicone anti-slip pad(s).
+2. Install the clear waterproof plug (Bottom RST insert) + 4 white rubber feet.
 ### Step 3 - PCB (front side):
-1. Install the stabilizer pads.
+1. Install the switch pad.
-2. Install the PCB-mounted stabilizers.
+2. Install the 6.25 silent stabilizer.
 ### Step 4 - On the plate (positioning plate):
-1. Install the stabilizer pads.
-2. Install the PCB-mounted stabilizers.
+1. Install one set of the modular gasket units.
+(3 sets included—choose one set to install; tweezers recommended.)
 ### Step 5 - Assemble the front side:
-1. Install the gasket modules (tweezers recommended).
+1. Install the plate onto the PCB, then install switches + keycaps.
+(Never install or remove switches or keycaps while the PCB and plate assembly is inside the keyboard case.
+Otherwise, excessive pressure may BREAK the battery power switch on the top side of the pcb)
 ### Step 6 - PCB (back side):
-1. Install the battery.
+1. Install the HAC-006 battery.
+Ensure the red wire is on the positive (+) side and the black wire is on the negative (−) side.
+Connecting a battery with reversed polarity may damage the PCB and could potentially become a fire hazard.
 ### Step 7 - Wiring + battery placement:
 1. Connect the cable from the daughterboard to the main PCB.
-2. Place the battery into the battery compartment (recommended: add foam inside the compartment to keep the battery firmly in place).
+2. Place the battery into the battery compartment (Optional: adding foam inside the compartment can help keep the battery firmly in place).
 ### Step 8 - Mount the assembly into the case:
-1. Place the plate + PCB assembly into the gasket tray.
+1. First, fit the black battery power switch on top of the PCB into the slot in the middle of the dark gray battery switch cover.
+Then place the plate and PCB assembly into the bottom case, seating all four gasket bases into the gasket slots.
-2. Make sure all 4 gasket feet/bases are fully seated (you can check from the side).
+2. Make sure all four gasket bases are fully seated (check from the PC bottom side).
+If needed, use tweezers to adjust them to ensure proper seating.
 ### Step 9 - Close the case:
-1. Install the top case and tighten 4× M3 screws (use the silver hex key).
+1. Install the top case and tighten 4× silver M3 screws (use the silver hex key).
+Use the two longer screws on the rear side, and the two shorter screws on the front side.
 ### Step 10 - Test / keymap check:
-1. Connect to a computer and open chromeZMKstudio to verify the key positions.
+1. Connect the keyboard to a computer, then open ZMK Studio in Chrome to check or change the keymap.
 ### Step 11 - Bluetooth pairing:
 1. Disconnect any existing connection.
 2. Turn on the keyboard power switch.